Challenger 2: Supply to Ukraine

 After the Russian invasion of Ukraine in 2022, the then British Prime Minister, Boris Johnson, declined Ukrainian requests for Challenger 2 tanks to be part of the military aid packages arranged by the United Kingdom and other NATO countries.
 British Defence Secretary Ben Wallace had said that the idea "wouldn't work".
 In April 2022, Johnson and his German counterpart Olaf Scholz stated that both Western European allies would withhold their MBTs from the war.
-Johnson instead chose to deploy British Challenger 2 tanks to Poland to backfill the Polish Army and allowing the Polish government to donate Soviet-era T-72s to Ukraine.
+Johnson instead chose to deploy British Challenger 2 tanks to Poland to backfill the Polish Army, allowing the Polish government to donate Soviet-era T-72s to Ukraine.

 On 14 January 2023, the British government confirmed reports that in light of the developing situation in Ukraine, it had reversed its position on the supply of Challenger 2 tanks to Ukraine.
 An initial commitment of 14 vehicles was announced, alongside 30 AS-90 155 mm self-propelled guns, and armoured repair and recovery vehicles.
 A spokesperson for the British Prime Minister, Rishi Sunak, described the move as reflecting "the UK's ambition to intensify support".
 These tanks were the first Western MBTs offered to Ukraine, supplementing donations of Western manufactured infantry fighting vehicles, armoured personnel carriers, and self-propelled artillery; A number of other countries have subsequently announced that they would supply Ukraine with Western-manufactured MBTs; specifically the American M1 Abrams and German-made Leopard 1 and Leopard 2.

 On 29 January 2023, the UK Ministry of Defence announced that the first Ukrainian troops had arrived in the UK to begin training on Challenger 2.
 On 8 February, Sunak and Ukrainian President Volodymyr Zelenskyy paid a visit to Ukrainian soldiers at Lulworth Camp where they were being trained on Challenger 2 tanks by British soldiers from the Royal Tank Regiment and the Queen's Royal Hussars.
 Sunak used the opportunity to reaffirm the British intention to have the first Challenger 2 tanks delivered to Ukraine by March 2023.

 On 27 March 2023, the UK Ministry of Defence announced that Ukrainian tank crews had completed their training in the UK on Challenger 2 tanks, and had returned to Ukraine.

 On 18 August 2023 a picture of a Challenger 2 in Ukraine was released on Twitter.
 Unique modifications include top-mounted slat armour believed to be used to stop drone attacks.

 On 4 September 2023, a video emerged from Robotyne which showed the first combat loss of the Challenger 2 tank.

 During the Ukrainian incursion into Kursk, three more Challenger 2 tanks were visually confirmed to have been damaged with at least one vehicle destroyed.